-Twenty Five Years ago one tractor club recognised owners were having problems registering restored tractors.
+Twenty five years ago one tractor club recognised owners were having problems registering restored tractors.
 Working with other vintage clubs this led to the DVLA introducing their V765 scheme in 1990.
 That club was the National Vintage Tractor and Engine Club.
 So far we have helped several thousand owners.
 Not only those with all makes of tractor but with other agricultural machines like combines and beet harvesters.
-Probably the best way to get them helping you is to ring Jim Wilkie the Club’s registration specialist on 01454 313305 preferably between 10 am and 8 pm weekdays.
+Probably the best way to get them helping you is to contact John Porter, the Club’s registration specialist by Email: [email protected]

 Two general points.
 When you acquire a tractor try and find out as much as you can from the seller about its past history.

 Restoration work can sometimes remove helpful clues to its past history.

 While every owner finishes up with their own problem most start with one or more of the following symptoms:

 Before ringing John it would be helpful have a note of :

 Currently the cost for Members of the NVTEC is £25.00, for non-members £50.00 (includes club membership for 2024).